-There are two types of stills you can use: pot and column stills; both work using the principle above, but column stills are more efficient (but also more complex and expensive.)
+There are two types of stills you can use: pot and column stills.
+Both work using the principle above, but column stills are more efficient (also more complex and expensive).
 The main difference between the two is that column stills have a longer condensation/distillation chamber directly above the boiling vessel, so a larger part of unwanted vapors trickle back down and not in the final brew.
-Pot stills, however, are easier to build (they’re basically pressure cookers with tubing attached to them) and use up way less water for cooling as the distillation chamber can be completely submerged in water.
+Pot stills, however, are easier to build (they’re basically pressure cookers with tubing attached to them) and need less cooling as the distillation chamber can be completely submerged in water.

-So you got your hands on a still, you have your wash all washy and ready, here’s what you have to do:
+So you bartered, begged, or bought your way to a still.
+You have your wash all washy and ready.
+Here’s what you have to do:

-Next comes the “body” which is the distillate that contains ethanol (the nice kind of alcohol,) water and other compounds.
+Next comes the “body” which is the distillate that contains ethanol (the nice kind of alcohol), water, and other compounds.
 If using flowing water to cool the still, you can adjust the flow to control the speed and quality of distillation.
 Aim to get around two or three teaspoons every minute from the still for the best quality results.
 You can make it faster but you’ll get more impurities in your drink.
 This is, in fact, vodka.
-Bottle it up and enjoy!
+Bottle it up!

 Over time the temperature in the boiling chamber will slowly rise towards 212° F (100° C) no matter what you do.
-The body of the brew will be distilled by now, and the process will result in the “tails,” which are again harmful and you should discard.
+The body of the brew will be distilled by now, and the process will result in the “tails,” which are again harmful and should be discarded.

 Congratulations!
 You now know how to make your own vodka, and are a bit of a fledgling chemist.
-You can add your own little touches to the process — toy a little with the composition of your mush, filter your vodka using carbon filters or even distillate it again to get a stronger brew.
+You can add your own little touches to the process — toy a little with the composition of your mush, filter your vodka using carbon filters, or even distil it again to get a stronger brew.
 Explore, experiment, innovate.